tanoconsulting/euts/README.md

 The eZPlatform Ultimate Test Stack
 ==================================

-Makes it easy to run _integration_ or _functional_ tests for eZPlatform/eZPublish bundles, both locally (via Docker) and on popular CI services (supported: Travis and GitHub Actions), by setting up automatically the CMS and database, with all required dependencies.
+Makes it easy to run _integration_ or _functional_ tests for Ibexa DXP/eZPlatform/eZPublish bundles, both locally (via Docker) and on popular CI services (supported: Travis and GitHub Actions), by setting up automatically the CMS and database, with all required dependencies.

-The target users are developers of bundles for eZPlatform/eZPublish, who want to make sure their code works with a specific version of the CMS and database, or on a combination of versions.
+The target users are developers of bundles for Ibexa/eZPlatform/eZPublish, who want to make sure their code works with a specific version of the CMS and database, or on a combination of versions.

 Features:

-* allows to run your bundle's tests on any version of eZPublish-Community, eZPlatform 1, eZPlatform 2 and eZPlatform 3
+* allows to run your bundle's tests on any version of eZPublish-Community, eZPlatform 1, eZPlatform 2, eZPlatform 3 and Ibexa 4
-* allows to run your bundle's tests on multiple versions of eZPlatform/eZPublish from a single source directory
+* allows to run your bundle's tests on multiple versions of Ibexa/eZPlatform/eZPublish from a single source directory
 * allows specifying extra composer packages to be installed and symfony bundles or legacy extensions to be activated
 * allows to run your bundle's tests on many versions of PHP
 * allows to run your bundle's tests on many versions of MySQL/MariaDB (Docker execution only)